 The Proposed Project ground disturbance footprint would be focused on the identified hazardous mine features throughout the District (Figure 3).
 A narrow two-track dirt road that comes in from the south side of Boston Hill from Truck Bypass Road would be used as primary access for vehicles.
 Existing disturbed and flat areas would be used for construction staging of all equipment and materials.

-Implementation of the Proposed Project is anticipated to begin in the spring of 2022 and work would be conducted in multiple construction phases.
+Implementation of the Proposed Project is anticipated to begin at the earliest in fall 2021.

 2.2 No Action Alternative